peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 ```

-There are still some design issues regarding the ```view``` variable and passing it as a reference but this section merely exists to highlight a point.
+There are still some design issues in the above code.
+For example regarding the ```view``` variable and passing it as a reference.
+This section merely exists to highlight a point.
 This point is that by separating responsibilities like this our architecture begins to take a better shape.

-Because we have a responsibility down to a pattern (the loading) and moved it into another file.
-This other file can be called in exactly the same way by consuming code.
+We have reduced the responsibility down to a pattern (loading) and moved it into another file.
+This other file can be called in exactly the same way by any code that needs to 'load' vehicles.

-Our ```vehicleLoader.js``` becomes very easy to extend and understand because it is interacting with the ```vehicleConstructur.js``` in a uniform manner.
+Our ```vehicleLoader.js``` becomes very easy to extend and understand because it is interacting with the ```vehicleConstructor.js``` in a uniform manner.
 We could extend this loader to load lot's of different vehicles and the changes would be trivial.

 ```javascript
 //vehicleLoader.js